 HOW TO BUY A DIAMOND

 Valentine’s Day is fast approaching, and love is in the air!
 Yes, it’s that time of the year again when men scramble to buy their sweethearts gifts to show their undying love and commitment.
-And diamonds top this list of gifts because well, diamonds are a girl’s best friend!
+And while there are all types of females, diamonds are tops on this list of gifts because well, diamonds are a girl’s best friend!
 So, you may find yourself in a fix whether you are trying to purchase a diamond to propose to your girlfriend or just want to surprise her with a pair of dazzling diamond earrings.

 Yes, it can be challenging for a first-time diamond buyer to understand the intricacies of procuring a diamond.
 Do they all look the same to you?
 Do you feel like you have no idea of why you are paying so much for a piece that is substantially similar to everything else you’ve seen?
 Firstly, don’t feel overwhelmed.
 Keep reading, and you will find an answer to all your questions with details on what you should look for in a diamond and what scams you could fall prey to if you don’t watch what you’re doing.